Heart Murmur Definition

-A heart murmur can described by the sound's shape.
+Some murmurs are described by the sound's shape.
 Common classifications include crescendo (increasing intensity), decrescendo (decreasing intensity), crescendo-decrescendo (increasing then immediate decreasing intensity).
 Crescendo-decrescendo is also called diamond shaped.
 Rectangular, also termed plateau indicates a heart murmur of constant intensity.
 Our lessons include waveforms that illustrate these shapes.

 Respiration and Patient Position